According to a 2015 survey, commissioned by AfterCollege, 68% of job seekers prefer working with employers who allow remote working.

-- Man in the Middle Attack: It is one of the common attacks used by hackers and data snoopers.
-There are many ways through which this attack can be conducted such as breaking the session and creating a fake one so that the attacker can intercept the transmission or even modify the data.
+- Man in the Middle Attack (MITM): It is one of the common attacks used by hackers and data snoopers.
+There are many ways through which MITM attack can be conducted such as breaking the session and creating a fake one so that the attacker can intercept the transmission or even modify the data.

 - KRACK Wi-Fi Vulnerability: KRACK is one of the latest wireless vulnerabilities of 2017.
 It is a vulnerability in the WPA2 protocol of Wi-Fis, enabling hackers to gain access and steal unencrypted data.